Spectrum graph coloring and applications to WiFi channel assignment: Experimental results for random graphs

+The well-known \textsc{Vertex Coloring} (VC) problem, which aims for a proper coloring (with no monochromatic edges), is a particular case of our \textsc{Chromatic Spectrum Coloring} problem, using the identity~$I$ as matrix of weights and a threshold $t=0$.
+Therefore, the usual chromatic number is the $0$-interference chromatic number of~$(G,I)$, that is, With the same identity matrix and a threshold~$t$, we get the \textsc{Improper Coloring} problem, which allows at most~$t$ monochromatic edges around a vertex.
+These two particular cases are NP-hard~\cite{karp-NPhard-72,woodall-improper-90}, hence so is our \textsc{Chromatic Spectrum Coloring} problem.
+In addition, fixed any $k\geq 2$ it is NP-complete to decide if there exists a $k$-coloring with interference at most any threshold~$t\geq 2$, see~\cite{abghmm-WeightedImproper-12} and the references therein.
+This implies that our \textsc{Threshold Spectrum Coloring} is also NP-hard.
-The NP-hard \textsc{Vertex Coloring} (VC) problem turns out to be considerably challenging, with exact methods suffering from the difficulty of proving that there is no better coloring than the one found by the method.
-This hardness has given rise to many heuristics and metaheuristics for different vertex-coloring problems, e.g.,~\cite{bk-rchgc-2003,ehh-gcaea-98,s-newDSATUR-12}.

-Since the \textsc{Threshold Spectrum Coloring} (TSC) and \textsc{Chromatic Spectrum Coloring} (CSC) problems introduced in this paper are also NP-hard, as stated in Theorem~\ref{theorem:complexity}, this section is devoted to test several techniques, in a range of scenarios, to compare their performance for the TSC and CSC problems.
-In addition, we check the gap between the experimental results obtained and the theoretical upper bounds given by Theorems~\ref{theorem:TSCbound} and~\ref{theorem:CSCbound}.
+The hardness of the VC problem has given rise to many heuristics and metaheuristics for different vertex-coloring problems, e.g.,~\cite{bk-rchgc-2003,ehh-gcaea-98,s-newDSATUR-12}.
+With the TSC and CSC problems introduced in this paper being even more general, this section is devoted to experimentally test several techniques, in a range of scenarios, and to compare their performance for the TSC and CSC problems.

+As a bonus, these experiments will allow to check how tight or loose are, for average scenarios, the theoretical upper bounds given in Theorems~\ref{theorem:TSCbound} and~\ref{theorem:CSCbound}.